linode/docs/docs/guides/websites/lms/how-to-install-moodle-on-ubuntu-22-04/index.md

 published: 2022-06-01
 modified_by:
   name: Linode
-title: "How to Install Moodle on Ubuntu 22.04 | Linode "
+title: "How to Install Moodle on Ubuntu 22.04"
-h1_title: "How to Install Moodle on Ubuntu 22.04 "
+h1_title: "How to Install Moodle on Ubuntu 22.04"
 enable_h1: true
 contributor:
   name: Jeff Novotny